PaulaBarteau/data-migration/NMMNH/Telework/Hannah Cantrell.markdown

 Hours | Work Description
 -- | --
 1 | Checking/replying to emails, updating Jason and Lindsey on SPNHC refund status, meeting with Nicole, reading a blogpost Spencer sent titled "One paleontological perspective on the coronavirus" for the next paleo twiter post
-1.5 | Higher geography for mineral database
+2 | Higher geography for mineral database
+1 | Digitization team webex meeting